On entropy of pure mixing maps on dendrites: Preliminaries

 Fix $n\ge 1$.
 Given a binary word $\omega=\omega_0\ldots \omega_{n-1}\in\{0,1\}^n$ we may think of it as of a binary expansion of the integer $\langle \omega\rangle=\omega_0 2^0+\omega_1 2^1+\ldots+\omega_{n-1}2^{n-1}$.
 Note that the least significant digit is written first and we always use $n$ digits.
 We define $\omega\oplus 1$ to be the binary expansion of the integer $\langle\omega\rangle+1\; (\textrm{mod } 2^n)$.
 For example

 as depicted on Figure \ref{fig:oplus-action}.

 Below we reformulate \cite[Lemma 9.2]{Dominik_drzewa} adding a corollary (Corollary \ref{cor:structureTn}) that explicitly lists some properties that follow from the proof of Lemma 9.2 presented in \cite{Dominik_drzewa}.
 Formally, \cite[Lemma 9.2]{Dominik_drzewa} considers only a special case of Theorem \ref{odwzorowanie_drzewo_mala_entropia+}, namely only the case $\ell=1$ is considered.
 But the proof of \cite[Lemma 9.2]{Dominik_drzewa} can be repeated verbatim, except that if $\ell>1$ then one must replace the initial $3$-fold (a.k.a. $3$-horseshoe) function by the $3^l$-fold function.

-Then one repeats the inductive proof from \cite{Dominik_drzewa} and checks that the additional claims listed in Corollary \ref{cor:structureTn} hold.
+Then one repeats the inductive proof from \cite{Dominik_drzewa} and checks that the additional claims listed in Corollary \ref{cor:structureTn} hold (recall that $T^{(n)}$ is a topological tree defined in Section~\ref{sec:setup}).

 \begin{theorem} \cite[Lemma 9.2]{Dominik_drzewa} For every $\epsilon>0$ and $n,\ell\ge 1$ there exists a topologically exact piecewise linear Markov map $f^{(n)}_{\epsilon,\ell}\colon T^{(n)}\to T^{(n)}$ such that